google-research-datasets/tydiqa/leaderboard.md

 [TyDi QA submission page](https://ai.google.com/research/tydiqa/participate) and use the "Submit an Attempt" form to submit a "Test attempt".
 The "Google Container Registry image name" will be the name you used above, `gcr.io/my-project-1234/your-tydiqa-submission`.
-The "Dashboard" on the same page should show your attempt.
-The "Status" column will say "pending" while the system is running, and will change to "success" or "error" when it ends.
+After you submit the form, reload the page to see your attempt appear in your "Dashboard".
+The "Status" column will say "pending" while the system is running, and will change to either "success" or "error" when it ends.

 Once you confirm that your "Test attempt" is successful, you can submit an "Offical attempt" using the same form.
-Remember that each team is only allowed to submit one "Official attempt" per week to the, but you may submit as many "Test attempts" as you like.
+Remember that each team is only allowed to submit one "Official attempt" per week to the leaderboard system, but you may submit as many "Test attempts" as you like.